stevennowen/Travelling-Salesman-Solver/README.md

 # TSP-IF2211
-Program to solve Travelling Sales Person problem with Ruby
+Program to solve Travelling Salesman problem with Ruby

+# How to Run